wloryo/intervwan/README.md

 <img src="/1.png" width="70%">

 ### Solution Highlight

 highlight for this solution
 - Use cisco 1000v as the NVA within the a VNET to interconnect 2 virtual wan
-- Use bgp as override feature to override the virtual wan 65515 AS as a local AS number (which is 4 in this article)
+- Use bgp AS override feature to override the virtual wan 65515 AS number as a local AS number (which is 4 in this article)

 Cisco c1000v BGP settings
 ```